-Writing a public blog scared me at first.
-I was exposing my opinion to random strangers online.
+Writing a public blog scared me at first, publishing my opinion to random strangers.
 This caused more than a little anxiety.
 Just as with vlogging, nothing bad happened when I started posting online.

 Pick a topic you’re really passionate about.
 If there’s nothing you want to write about, try a public journal.

 Start a conversation by making a simple observation.
 It could be the crazy heat, some jewelry they’re wearing, or a comment on the book she has.

 Speaking to strangers allows us to get outside of our own heads.
 It helps us to connect with others, and is a great way to overcome shyness.

-“It seems like a very small thing if I talk to a stranger, and learn something about them… but it stacks up, it’s incremental.” – Kio Stark
+It seems like a very small thing if I talk to a stranger, and learn something about them… but it stacks up, it’s incremental. – Kio Stark

 The fear of rejection is a big part of shyness.
 Bringing it out into the open is essential for personal growth.

 Not only will you learn how to overcome shyness, you can get some dates too.
 For many, it can be too much to handle on their own.
 If that’s you, then you might consider dating coaching.

-P.S. this is an old interview I did with Derek Cajun (Love Systems) on overcoming approach anxiety.
+P.S.
+This is an old interview I did with Derek Cajun (Love Systems) on overcoming approach anxiety.

 Pay attention to how people use their voices, their body language, eye contact, and their reactions to certain behaviors.

 Many shy people will find this simple act to be uncomfortable.
-A lot people who don’t consider themselves to by shy also find it uncomfortable because they’re not used to it.
+A lot of people who don’t consider themselves shy also find it uncomfortable because they’re not used to it.
 That makes them feel “weird”.